vdwstoffel/code-docs/docs/javascript/express/express.md

 app.listen(3000);
 ```

 ## Middleware

 ### Run on each request

-`Hello Middleware` will be logged on each request
+Run middleware on each request will be logged on each request

 ```javascript
 app.use((req, res, next) => {